jfpoilpret/vscode-fastarduino/README.md

 FastArduino relies on [AVR toolchain](http://www.atmel.com/tools/ATMELAVRTOOLCHAINFORLINUX.aspx) for building, hence it must be installed on your machine and added to the `$PATH`.

+To properly activate for a Workspace, this extension will search for the existence of a `.fastarduino` file located at your Workspace root directory.

+If your project Workspace is a library (rather than an uploadable application), you can add a `.fastarduino.library` file at the Workspace root directory; this serves as a marker file for this extension, so that only "FastArduino: Build" and "FastArduino: Clean" tasks will be added, as any of the "Upload" tasks would not be relevant for a library.

 Then, the C/C++ extension must be properly configured for your workspace to use AVR toolchain, through the `c_cpp_properties_source.json` file which shall contain, e.g. for Linux:

     {